dakoel/ansible-homelab/README.md

 ## Usage

-To set up the environment, use the provided Taskfile.
+The easiest way to set up the environment is to install [Task](https://taskfile.dev/) and use the provided [Taskfile.yaml](./Taskfile.yaml).